-If a member of the Advisory Council from the range owner/manager or industry categories changes employment, they shall retain their position on the Advisory Council provided that they maintain their eligibility in the sector (range owner/manager or industry) they previously represented and provided that the range owner or industry company to which they are newly employed does not already have an employee on the Advisory Council.

-- 3. Executive Council: - a.
-Number of Executive Council Members.
-The Executive Council is elected from members of the Advisory Council and is composed of seven (7) members: two representing industry, two representing range owners, two representing shooters, plus the last past chairman of the Executive Council not currently serving on the EC.
+If a member of the Advisory Council from the range owner/manager or industry categories changes employment, they shall retain their position on the Advisory Council provided that they maintain their eligibility in the sector (range owner/manager or industry) they previously represented and provided that the range owner or industry company to which they are newly employed does not already have an employee on the Advisory Council a.
+Number of Executive Council Members-The Executive Council is elected from members of the Advisory Council, which have served a minimun of (2) consecutive years beginning Januay 1st of the new term of office, and is composed of seven (7) members: two representing industry, two representing range owners, two representing shooters, plus the last past chairman of the Executive Council not currently serving on the EC.
 The immediate past chairman may cast a vote in matters before the Executive Council only in case of a tie.
 The tenure of the last past Chairman may span terms of the EC (2 years) and does not count towards term limitations.